-Due to the widespread and scattered locations of known Hydrilla infestations in Cleveland Metroparks an annual park-wide surveillance of all potential aquatic habitats has been conducted in mid-late summer since 2012 at over 80 sites.
+Due to the widespread and scattered locations of known hydrilla infestations in Cleveland Metroparks an annual park-wide surveillance of all potential aquatic habitats has been conducted in mid-late summer since 2012 at over 90 sites.
 Habitats surveyed include lakes, ponds, all wetlands that remain at least partially watered during the growing season, and, beginning in 2014, downstream of known infestations in receiving streams and rivers.
 This annual surveillance will continue for the foreseeable future, allowing staff to identify and rapidly respond to new infestations.
 Surveillance is conducted by Natural Resources staff by wading or boat, depending on water depth in crews of 2-5 people.
 Surveillance identified previously unknown infestations in 2012 (in Sanctuary Marsh) and 2013 (Wash-Out Wetlands).
-No new infestations were identified in either 2014 or 2015.
+No new infestations have been identified from 2014-2016.
 The 2015 surveillance season proved challenging as it began during an extremely wet period where some waterbodies were too deep to permit wading and concluded during a dry period when waterbodies began to rapidly dry out.
+Conversely, the 2016 surveillance season was also challenging for the opposite reason, as the summer was unusually dry and many wetlands had very low water levels.
 A complete list of surveillance sites is available in Appendix B.